ankurk91/wp-google-analytics/readme.txt

 == Installation ==
-1. Search for 'Ank Simplified GA' in GitHub and Download the .zip file & extract it.
+1. Search for 'Ank Simplified GA' in WordPress Plugin Directory and Download the .zip file & extract it.
 2. Upload the folder `ank-simplified-ga` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins List' page in WordPress Admin Area.
 4. Configure this plugin via Settings-->Ank Simplified GA